-- 1. Manual (retractable) starting is much easier.
-Without ACR, manual starting would be virtually impossible. - ACR eliminates need for a spark retard/advance mechanism.
+- Manual (retractable) starting is much easier.
+Without ACR, manual starting would be virtually impossible. - 2.
+Electric start models can use a smaller starter and battery which are more practical for application. - ACR eliminates need for a spark retard/advance mechanism.
 A spark retard/advance mechanism would be required on engines without ACR to prevent kickback which would occur during starting.
-ACR eliminates this kickback, making manual starting safer. - 3.
+ACR eliminates this kickback, making manual starting safer. - 4.
 Choke control setting is less critical with ACR.
-If flooding occurs, excess fuel is blown out opened exhaust valve and does not hamper starting. - 4.
-Engines with ACR start much faster in cold weather than engines without ACR. - 5.
-Engines with ACR can be started with spark plugs which are worn or fouled.
+If flooding occurs, excess fuel is blown out opened exhaust valve and does not hamper starting. - Engines with ACR start much faster in cold weather than engines without ACR. - Engines with ACR can be started with spark plugs which are worn or fouled.
 Engines without ACR are more difficult to start with those same spark plugs.